tper0700/rncourse/readme.md

 Final Project
 * Camera taking pictures of plants, and taking soil humidity readings from external sensor.
 Upload to results to a tracking API to watch plants grow.

+* Camera QR code scanner, connect to TV server, and control playback using REST APIs hosted on tv computer.
+Use Geolocation API to track proximity to a previously connected TV and show UI without re-scanning QR code.